My dream is to be a businesswoman and employ young women in poverty and in order to prevent them from falling prey to traffickers.

 I grew up in a very poor community with no running water, electricity or indoor plumbing.
 My father died when I was in high school.
 My family completely collapsed.
 I was without home, without money, and was grieving.
 All I could afford to eat were cheap apples and coffee.
 This vulnerable place made me an easy prey for a charming man who promised to care for me, offering marriage and eternal love.
 He was, in reality, a human trafficker.
 He said that because he had done so much for me that I owed him.
 I was soon forced to work in an alley in La Merced, a notorious red-light district in Mexico City until a police raid finally set me free.

 With the passing of time, I have been able to regain my trust in people and in myself.
 I realized that I could help others.
 I have shared my story with more than 4000 people.
 I was spoken to audiences in Paris, Malta, the Vatican and the US.
 Reintegra has helped me in my studies and with the pursuit of a degree.
 In 2016, I graduated with a degree in business administration at the University of La Salle.
-I am now pursuing a Masters Degree and working in my major of human resources.
-My dream is to use my degree to open a business that would hire other survivors and people in poverty who are vulnerable like I was .
+I am now pursuing a Masters Degree at the Universidad de las Américas of and working at a law firm in my major of human resources.
+My dream is to use my degree to open a business that would hire other survivors and people in poverty who are vulnerable like I was.
 I also dream of using my platform as an advocate to help prevent other girls from being prey to Human Trafficking networks.